CWACoderWithAttitude/aws_lambda_with_quarkus/README.md

 # Quarkus - Amazon Lambda with RESTEasy, Undertow, or Vert.x Web

 I'm a huge fan of [quarkus-framework](https://quarkus.io/).
 And i like serverless coding pretty much.
 This is a comprehensive description of the steps i took to make it work.
-Luckily the geniuses over at quarkus have published a great documentation.
+Luckily the geniuses over at [Quarkus.io](https://quarkus.io/) have published a great documentation.
 So, this describes ma followinbg the description [Quarkus - Amazon Lambda with RESTEasy, Undertow, or Vert.x Web](https://quarkus.io/guides/amazon-lambda-http).
 Filling in the gaps was fun.
 Great fun - see for yourself: